Holidays Calendar for July 10, 2016

 • 1873 French poet Paul Verlaine fired two shots at his lover Arthur Rimbaud, wounding his left wrist.
 He was subsequently arrested and imprisoned.

-• 1851 Died: Louis Daguerre, French artist and photographer best known for his invention of the daguerreotype process of photography in 1839.
+• 1851 Died: Louis Daguerre, French artist and photographer best known for inventing the daguerreotype process of photography in 1839.

 • 1830 Born: Camille Pissarro, Danish-French Impressionist and Neo-Impressionist painter.
-He is known for his Boulevard Montmartre series.
+He is known for his series Boulevard Montmartre.

 • 1806 Died: George Stubbs, English artist primarily remembered for his paintings of horses.
 One of his best known works is Whistlejacket.